-The inaugural Jay Mottola Scholarship is a significant financial grant awarded to an outstanding caddie or young person who works in service to golf in the Met area.
-This award is available to exceptional graduating high school seniors from Long Island, New Jersey, and Westchester who are eligible under their local Caddie Scholarship Fund's criteria.
+The Jay Mottola Scholarship is a significant financial grant awarded to an outstanding caddie or young person who works in service to golf in the Met Area.
+This need-based award is available to exceptional graduating high school seniors from Long Island, New Jersey, and Westchester who are eligible under their local Caddie Scholarship Fund's criteria.

 Students must have caddied (or worked in service to golf in Westchester, LI, or New Jersey) for a minimum of two seasons and come with a high recommendation from the club.

 Students must qualify for financial need and be in good academic standing.
 Children of members at private clubs are not eligible to apply.

 Applications are now being accepted for the 2023-24 academic year!
 The deadline to apply is November 15th, 2022

 How to apply: Eligible high school seniors and current caddie scholars must apply using the link below.